matter-labs/eip1962/documentation/README.md

 - [Gas schedule](https://github.com/matter-labs/eip1962/blob/master/documentation/Gas_schedule.md) that describes gas schedule approach, specification with explicit formulas, description of the gas model files and examples.
 - [Explicit arithmetic formulas](https://github.com/matter-labs/eip1962/blob/master/documentation/Algorithms_for_EIP1962.pdf) that contains in a single place formulas from various sources that were used to implement this EIP.
 It also contains remarks about conventions chosen (e.g. we use "double-and-add" multiplication and "square-and-multiply" powering).
 Please note that at the time of writing this document is updated constantly

+## Downgrading

+It's possible to downgrade this EIP for a gradual rollout in two stages:
+- First use a whitelist of the most necessary curves (such whitelisting is prefix matching in our ABI)
+- Then lift the restriction

+Whitelisting at the first stage also would allow one to provide specialized implementations for each curve for simplicity, although the list of curves is large.

+NOTE: it's also possible to even assign a separate precompile address to each specific whitelisted curve, but it's a large set of addresses!
+6 addresses per pairing-friendly curve and 3 for normal ones.

+List of the curves most wanted at the current state of affairs:
+- BN254 (same as the current Ethereum precompile): get multiexponentiation, G2 operations for BLS signature aggregation, separate subgroup check from pairing cause it's not required in most of the cases
+- BLS12-381 - de-factor standard for 120+ bits of security.
+Used by zCash, Eth2.0, other
+- BLS12-377 - unique curve from ZEXE paper that has large number of roots of unity for both group order and base field (allows efficient wrapping)
+- Some Weierstrass curve with k=6 for wrapping of BLS12-377: either an original or updated from Zexe, or recent works by EY (more efficient)
+- MNT4/6 cycle with 750 bit fields: questionable.
+This is an old curve used by Coda, most likely is too heavy (used for resursive SNARKs)
+- BN/Weierstrass half-pairing-friendly curve cycle: for Halo applications
+- Secp256k1: for multisignatures, Schnorr signatures, Bulletproofs (no pairings for this one)
+- Rational equivalent to Twisted Edwards curve used for Pedersen hashing by BN254 based SNARKS (no pairings for this one)
+- Rational equivalent to Twisted Edwards curve used for Pedersen hashing by BLS12-381 based SNARKS (no pairings for this one)
+- Rational equivalent to Twisted Edwards curve used for Pedersen hashing by BLS12-377 based SNARKS (no pairings for this one)

+There are other flavors of curves that readers can check out and may be suggest to include (using e.g. a PR):
+- Twisted Edwards curve over `2^255 - 19` field (`Ed25519`, used by `dalek-crypto`) - also de-factor standard
+- Curves used by goverment service (e.g. Estonia's e-resident card) - to verify authority-issued signatures